corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/fast-feedback-with-the-simulator.md

 ## Using Simulator

 Simulator is designed to be used within a normal Java or Kotlin testing framework.
-In this documentation, we describe using JUnit.
+This documentation describes using JUnit.
 [MyFirstFlow](../first-flow.html) has a corresponding test class `MyFirstFlowTest` that demonstrates how to use Simulator.
 This file is in `/src/test/kotlin/com.r3.developers.csdetemplate.MyFirstFlowTest.kt` or `/src/test/java/com.r3.developers.csdetemplate.MyFirstFlowTest.java` in the [CSDE](../cordapp-standard-development-environment/csde.html) template repository.

 The full listing with explanatory comments:
 {{< tabs name="simulator">}}